mtnvencenzo/cezzis-pycore/.github/CONTRIBUTING.md

-# 🍸 Contributing to Cezzis Cocktails RAG Agent
+# 🐍 Contributing to Cezzis PyCore

-Thank you for your interest in contributing to the Cezzis Cocktails RAG Agent!
-This repository contains multiple applications working in tandem as a RAG (Retrieval-Augmented Generation) solution for the Cezzis.com website.
-We welcome contributions that help improve data ingestion, vector storage, query processing, and integration with the broader Cezzis.com ecosystem.
+Thank you for your interest in contributing to Cezzis PyCore!
+This repository contains Python packages for distributed systems and data streaming, with a focus on Kafka integration and message processing.
+We welcome contributions that help improve package functionality, performance, testing, and documentation.

 ## 📋 Table of Contents